vatpac-technology/sops/docs/terminal/sydney.md

 As a general rule, handoffs should occur once the aircraft has crossed any departure tracks (if a circuit is to be flown) or prior to the aircraft reaching `A060` provided SAS/SAN has no further requirements for the aircraft (if a straight-in approach is planned).

+!!! tip
+    See [Independent Visual Approaches](#independent-visual-approach) for the required label annotations for use when both Director positions are online.

 SFW/SFE should provide aircraft an approximate 'miles to run' on first contact, to allow the aircraft to plan their descent path.

 !!! tip